-Vfl criteria Sub-criteria Evaluative judgement Rationale for evaluative judgements (see Annex 7 for more detail about evaluative criteria) Design and knowledge base Building on knowledge, skills, and resources Pathway towards excellence Intangible assets of providers have been valued and acknowledged, including cultural capital.
+Vfl criteria Sub-criteria Evaluative judgement Rationale for evaluative judgements (see Annex 7 for more detail about evaluative criteria) Design and knowledge base - towards Intangible assets of providers have been valued and acknowledged, including cultural capital.
 Providers felt affirmed and respected in their expertise, including Māori.
 Local/community connections, knowledge and skills are nurtured and valued, some of which were supporting collaborative approaches.
-Whāraurau training provides basic training opportunities for staff that have been considered useful; how much rainbowfocused training was available is less clear.
+Whāraurau training provides basic training opportunities for staff that have been considered useful; how much rainbow-focused training was available is less clear.
 Engagement with iwi Māori/ hapū/whānau and rangatahi Māori Meeting minimum expectations Note clear evidence of excellence among Māori providers who have high levels of engagement with iwi Māori/hapū/whānau and rangatahi Māori during design of services.
-Less consistent with other providers; also unclear extent to which rangatahi Māori and diverse youth have been in involved in the design of non-Māori services.
+Less consistent with other providers; also unclear extent to which rangatahi Māori and diverse youth have been in involved in the design of non- Māori services.